mkyadav2021/Proteus_8-bit_computer/README.md

 _Update!!
 (September 28,2025)_
 <br>
 _The output unit caused a CPU load of around 65% and program execution was extremely slow.
 So, the output unit was rebuilt from scratch and the run-time load is now just 5%.
 So, it was practically possible to implement additional opcodes making it Turing complete.
-Opcodes for LDA, ADD, SUB, STA, LDI, JMP, JC, JZ, OUT, and HLT instructions were also added and successfully executed.
+Opcodes for LDA, ADD, SUB, STA, LDI, JMP, JC, JZ, OUT, and HLT instructions were added and successfully executed.
 Detail report is coming soon!_
 <br>
 <br>
 <hr>